immanas/AutoShield/README.md

-# 🛡️ AutoShield – Real-Time AWS Resource Exposure Monitor & Alert System
+# 🛡️ AutoShield – Real Time AWS Resource Exposure Monitor & Alert System

 AutoShield is like a digital security guard for your AWS cloud .
 AutoShield is a **serverless cloud security monitoring system** built on core AWS services.
 It detects critical misconfigurations like public S3 buckets, open EC2 ports, or overly permissive IAM policies in **real time**, alerts administrators via email using SNS, and logs violations into DynamoDB for future analysis and dashboarding.

 Designed for **DevSecOps**, **Cloud Engineers**, and **Security Teams**, AutoShield helps prevent accidental data leaks and compliance violations in dynamic cloud environments.

----

-## 🚨 Real-World Risks Addressed
+## 🚨 Real-World Risks Addressed :

 | ⚠️ Misconfiguration      | 🔍 What Can Go Wrong                                                   |
 |--------------------------|------------------------------------------------------------------------|